pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/migrations.md

 1. Restore the old cluster's repos, commits, and pipelines into the new cluster.

-!!! warning
+!!!
+Warning
-    Whether you are upgrading or migrating your cluster, you must back it up to guarantee that you can restore it after migration.
+    Whether you are upgrading or migrating your cluster, you must back it up to guarantee that you can restore it after an upgrade/migration.

 ## Step 1 - Back up Your Cluster